 As for my husband and I, we decided to go one step further and plan dates that had no technology components to them.
 We put our phones away and get back to all the fun things that lend themselves to connection; dinner and dancing, putt-putt golf, long walk in the woods or on the beach, etc. As a result, we are more focused on one another and are more connected.

 3. Keep Conversations Light and Fun

 Protect date nights from potential conflict or tense subjects.
-Date night is not the time to crunch the numbers for the household budget or try to figure out how you are going parent your children.
+Date night is not the time to crunch the numbers for the household budget or try to figure out how you are going to parent your children.
 This is a time to reconnect, get to know each other again, and maintain your friendship.
-Talk about your hopes and dreams, what inspires you, what you love about each other, your favorite things or what makes each other happy.
+Talk about your hopes and dreams, what inspires you, what you love about each other, your favorite things, or what makes each other happy.
 Discuss vacation ideas, retirement dreams, or a recent hobby that you’re enjoying.
 Couples often get stuck in “report talk,” which is telling each other about the mundane tasks of living and the “business” of marriage and family life.
-The idea behind date night is that we have “rapport talk,” which is really getting to know each other and connecting on an emotional level.
+The idea behind date night is that we have “rapport talk,” which is getting to know each other and connecting on an emotional level.

 Plan regular date nights with your spouse to reconnect.
 This will look different for every couple so make sure you find what works for you.
 Add it to your calendars and fall in love with your spouse all over again.